 Eat something light but energy-dense before and during your trip, even if you’re accustomed to fasting before a hike, as I am.
 Snowshoeing takes a lot of extra energy compared to a normal hike — you’re essentially dragging a mini sled uphill with each step!
 Don’t do what I did on my second-ever snowshoeing adventure: skip breakfast, severely lose steam right at the halfway point, and becoming a party pooper for everyone else involved.

 Sunglasses are your friends.
 No joke.
-Snow-covered landscapes are surprisingly bright even in relative shadow, and it’s a terrible thing to be squinting in pain when you should be having fun.
+Snow-covered landscapes are surprisingly bright even in relative shadow.
+It’s a terrible thing to be squinting in pain when you should be having fun.

 Waterproof yourself.
 Every item of outside-facing clothing you wear should be waterproof, and especially your boots and pants.
 The better waterproofed you are, the better protected against cold you will be, and the better your options and range of mobility if you ever decide to, say, slide down a snowy slope for the fun of it (speaking from experience).